Offshore Software Testing: Why & When to Use It

 Offshoring is a term used in many industries and for many different services, not limited to software-related ones.
 However, offshore software testing services are definitely among the most popular types of offshoring.
 Offshore software testing is the practice of entrusting some or all of the company’s testing needs to one of the QA testing companies located in a different geographic and time zone.

-Onshore vs. offshore QA testing
+Onshore vs. Offshore QA Testing

 Circling back to the definition of offshore testing, we must point out that the geographic factor is crucial, as it implies that not every remote team is an offshore one.
 When remote testers are located in the client’s country and region, and when they work in the same hours and have the same native language, we are talking about onshore software testing instead of offshore.